Skip to main content

 You will be prompted two times:

-You need to create a Kubernetes Secret containing a key used for communication between menshen running on backend cluster and menshen-agent running on gateway cluster.
+Additionally you need to create a Kubernetes Secret containing a key used for communication between menshen running on the backend cluster and menshen-agent running on the gateway cluster.
 You can use the provided helper script to create this secret in your backend cluster:

 bash scripts/create-menshen-shared-secret.sh